 If you've ever wondered why some tri-ply stainless is so much less expensive than other brands, it's in the 1) quality and 2) the amounts of steel and aluminum used.
 Chinese-made tri-ply in particular can be made with inferior stainless because there are fewer quality controls in some Chinese factories.

 Not all Chinese-made cookware is poor quality, and in fact some of it is very good.
 Tramontina uses 18/10 stainless on the interior and 18/0 stainless on the exterior that seems to be of the same quality as All-Clad.

 Design: Overall Aesthetics, Handles, Lids, Rims, Pan Shape, and Ease of Cleaning

 Many elements of design are subjective--basically meaning that beauty is in the eye of the beholder.
 But there are some design elements that make cookware better and easier to use than its competitors.
 Some of the design elements we think are important are the overall aesthetics, lids, rims, and ease of cleaning.

-"Pretty" may not seem like a good description for something as utilitarian as cookware, but it is.
-If you don't find it aesthetically pleasing, it won't be a pleasure to use, which could mean the difference between enjoying your time in the kitchen--or dreading it.
+"Pretty" may not seem like a good gauge for something as utilitarian as cookware, but it actually is.
+If you don't find your cookware aesthetically pleasing, it won't be a pleasure to use, which could mean the difference between enjoying your time in the kitchen or hating it.